cammarosano/webserv/README.md

 Base class for specific request handlers (like StaticRH and ErrorRH).
 A request handler performs a sequence of actions to respond to a request.
 Ex: assemble the header of the HTTP reponse, open a file in disk, set it up of reading operation when IO is done, close de fd when done, etc.

 -----------------------------
-A quick overview of the loop in main():
+An overview of the loop in main():
 ### The main loop:
-do_io(): does IO operations (no shit!!!!).
+do_io(): does IO operations (no shit!!).
 Calls poll(), loops over the poll array and, depending on the type of file descriptor:
 * accepts a new connection (creating a new Client object)
 * receives data from a client socket
 * sends data to a client socket